epics-e3/epics-e3.github.io/src/index.md

 ## Background

 e3 evolved from ESS's previous EPICS environments (CODAC, EEE) and is based on PSI's EPICS environment.
-It uses a fork of PSI's require module, git, and module wrappers to manage dependencies and site-specific modifications.
+It uses the *require* module (originally based off of work from PSI), git, and module wrappers to manage dependencies and site-specific modifications.

 The toolkit handles complex dependency chains, compiles shared libraries, and manages installations - with much of the heavy lifting done by conda.